 Guild Wars 2

 GW2 features some of the most creative mechanics, including the jump puzzles that the game is well-known for.
-GW2 also has a free trial version with limited access.
+GW2 also has a free trial version with limited access to starting regions and without marketplace access.

 world of warcraft